Senaraufi/Senaraufi/README.md

 # Sena Raufi - Cybersecurity Portfolio

-> 🛡️ Aspiring cybersecurity professional with a strong foundation in computer science, networking, and software development.
+> 🛡️ Student in Digital Forensics and Cyber Security in TU Dublin, with foundation in computer science, networking, and software development.

-## 🎓 Education & Expertise
+## 🎓 Education
+> TU Dublin student in 2nd year TU863 Digital Forensics and Cyber Security from 2023-2027

 ### Core Areas:
 - 🔒 Network Security & Architecture